Zeinab Badawi: Journalism and awards

-After graduating from Oxford University, Badawi was a researcher and broadcast journalist for Yorkshire TV from 1982 to 1986.
-After a period at BBC Manchester she joined Channel 4 News in 1988.
+After graduating from Oxford University, Badawi was a researcher and broadcast journalist for Yorkshire TV from 1982 to 1986, during which time she also presented the weekly regional consumer advice show Help Yourself.
+After a period at BBC Manchester, she joined Channel 4 News in 1988.
 Badawi co-presented Channel 4 News from 1989 until 1998 when she joined the BBC.

-At the BBC Badawi worked as presenter and reporter for Westminster live political programmes for five years.
-She also worked on BBC radio as a regular presenter of The World Tonight on Radio 4 and BBC World Service's Newshour.
+At the BBC, Badawi worked as presenter and reporter for Westminster live political programmes for five years.
+She also worked on BBC Radio as a regular presenter of The World Tonight on Radio 4 and BBC World Service's Newshour.

 In 2005, Badawi became the new presenter of The World on BBC Four, the UK's first daily news bulletin devoted principally to international news.
-In May 2007 the programme was rebranded as World News Today and is also shown on the BBC World News channel.
+In May 2007, the programme was rebranded as World News Today and is also shown on the BBC World News channel.

 She is a regular presenter of the BBC interview programme HARDtalk.
 In an exclusive interview in May 2009, Badawi interviewed Sudan's President Omar Al-Bashir, the first serving head of state to be charged with war crimes.